 GOLD is a free program that assists adults with learning disabilities or ADHD to better understand their learning disabilities in order to achieve and retain meaningful employment.
 The program includes the development of a return to work action plan, followed by employment related workshops, job search support, and job coaching.

-Participants will acquire a better understanding of how the LD or ADHD affects their life and activities, and will often benefit from strategies and on-the-job coaching.
+Participants will acquire a better understanding of how the LD or ADHD affects their life and activities, both in and outside of the workplace.
 Individuals with learning disabilities are often reluctant to disclose their disability to an employer, and our staff also helps with discussing accommodations and disclosure letters for the workplace.